-A direct email or message can sometimes feel much scarier than an abusive post lobbed across social media.
-It takes an online harasser’s hate away from the public forum, where at least there are witnesses, and makes your online abuse feel laser focused and intensely personal.
+A direct email or message takes online harassment away from the public forum, where at least there are witnesses, and makes it feel laser focused and intensely personal.

-If you don’t feel that you or your loved ones are in direct danger but are still unnerved by the email or message, here are some steps you can take:
+If you have received abusive emails or direct messages, but do not feel that you or your loved ones are in danger, here are some steps you can take:

 - Screenshot, archive, and/or print the message in case future threats appear.
 You will want to have all abuse documented should it escalate and/or should you decide to inform law enforcement.
 Be sure to follow this Field Manual’s steps for documenting your abuse.